Jefferson County Courts – A Practical Guide to Court Records and Services

 Small Claims and County Court Civil Cases

 Civil matters within County Court jurisdiction are filed at the appropriate district court location.
 The Toronto, Wintersville, and Dillonvale courts each maintain their own civil dockets.
-Filing fees and copy charges at County Courts may differ slightly from those in the Common Pleas court; contact the individual court for details.
+Filing fees and copy charges at these courts may differ slightly from those in Common Pleas; contact the individual court for current amounts.

 Property and Land Records

-Property-related documents such as deeds, mortgages, liens, easements, and plat maps are recorded by the Jefferson County Recorder’s Office.
-The Recorder maintains an online property search portal where users can look up recorded instruments by grantor/grantee name, instrument number, or recording date.
+Deeds, mortgages, liens, easements, and plat maps are recorded by the Jefferson County Recorder's Office.
+The Recorder offers an online property search portal where you can look up recorded instruments by grantor/grantee name, instrument number, or recording date.
 The office also hosts digitized historic abstract books for title researchers.
-For questions or requests by email, contact the Recorder at jeffctyrecorder@jeffersoncountyoh.com or call (740) 283-8566.
-Real-property tax records are maintained separately by the Jefferson County Treasurer and can be searched through the Treasurer’s online payment and lookup system; Phone: (740) 283-8572
+For questions or email requests, contact the Recorder at jeffctyrecorder@jeffersoncountyoh.com or call (740) 283-8566.
+Real-property tax records are maintained separately by the Jefferson County Treasurer and can be searched through the Treasurer's online payment and lookup system; Phone: (740) 283-8572.

 Jefferson County Family Court Records

-Family-law matters in Jefferson County are handled by the Domestic Relations Division of the Court of Common Pleas and, for juvenile-related proceedings, by the Juvenile Court.
-Both divisions are housed at 301 Market Street, Steubenville.
+Family law matters in Jefferson County are handled by the Domestic Relations Division of the Court of Common Pleas and, for juvenile-related proceedings, by the Juvenile Court.
+Both divisions are at 301 Market Street, Steubenville.

 Divorce and Dissolution